 Ruby Burgess

-Dr. Ruby Burgess holds the Doctor of Education in Multicultural Education and the Masters and Bachelors in Human Development with an emphasis in Early Childhood Education.
-For more than forty years, Dr. Burgess served in many capacities in higher education as a faculty member and administrator.
-In these roles, she developed and taught courses in her areas of expertise and served as a Chairperson and Dean.
+Dr. Ruby Burgess is a long-term educator/learner.
+She holds a Doctor of Education with an emphasis in Multicultural Education and a Masters and Bachelors in Human Development with an emphasis in Early Childhood Education.
+Dr. Burgess’ areas of expertise are multicultural education, diversity in education, early childhood education, and curriculum development.
+She has served as a faculty member and administrator in higher education.
+In these roles, she developed and taught courses in her areas of expertise.

 At Walden University, Dr. Burgess serves as a Contributing Faculty Member in the specialization area of Curriculum, Instruction, and Assessment.
-In this capacity, she serves as the mentor/chairperson and a committee member for students pursuing the Ph.D. and Ed.D. doctoral degrees.
-She also teaches.
+She serves as the mentor/chairperson and a committee member for students pursuing doctorates in the Ph.D. and Ed.D. doctoral programs.

-Culture and its impact on teaching and learning is Dr. Burgess’s current research interest.
-She has presented papers, conducted training workshops, been the keynote speaker, at state, regional, and national conferences.
-She has published articles related to her research interest.
+Culture and its impact on teaching learning and family life is Dr. Burgess’s current research interest.
+She has presented papers, conducted training workshops, and been the keynote speaker, at state, regional, and national conferences sharing her knowledge.
+In addition, she has published articles related to her research interests and areas of expertise.
 She is an active member of the National Black Child Development Institute, the National Association for the Education of Young Children, and the National Association of Black Social Workers.

 Courses Taught